jescalan/roots/readme.md

 - Put a jade file inside that folder.
 This will be your template, so create it as you'd like.

-- When you compile your project, it will not create a file called `templates.js` inside your `js` folder.
+- When you compile your project, it will create a file called `templates.js` inside your `js` folder.
 Load this file on to your page either directly or using require.js.

 - You should now have access to a global variable called `templates` -- this is an object that holds each of your precompiled templates as javascript functions.
 The key will be the filename, and the value will be a function that when executed will generate html.
-If you have any variables in the template, pass in a single object that holds the variable names as keys and variables values as values.
+If you have any variables in the template, execute the function passing in a single object that holds the variable names and values.

-- If this is confusing, feel free to reach out to me personally.
-There will soon be a tutorial video stepping through this process, but I don't have it up yet on the roots homepage :smile:
+- If this is confusing, check out [this tutorial video](http://www.youtube.com/watch?v=_lPLVd0UsdI)

 Dynamic Content
 ---------------

-The most recent addition to roots will allow you to create dynamic content, much like jekyll, but a little cleaner and more flexible.
+In roots, you can work with dynamic content much like jekyll, but a little cleaner and more flexible.
 The addition of dynamic content to roots makes it suitable for any website that doesn't need user accounts and logins.
 I think this is awesome because it widens the breadth of projects which you can create as a static site.
 And static sites are awesome because they are simple and fast as hell.
 Here's a short walkthrough of how to use dynamic content - I'll use a blog as an example:

 - Create a folder at the root of the project called the name of your collection.
 Since I'm making a blog here, I'm going to call it "posts".

 - Inside this folder, create a new jade file and name it whatever you want.
 This is your first blog post, whoo :tada:

-- Dyanmic files are defined by [yaml front matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter), exactly like jekyll.
+- Dynamic files are defined by [yaml front matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter), exactly like jekyll.
 To make this file dynamic, add a front matter block, like this for example:

 ```yaml
 ---